ZonghaoLi777/githubTrending/README.md

 ## Css

+* 【2024-02-25】[NewFuture / CV](https://github.com/NewFuture/CV) - A resume template written in Markdown,Yaml JSON auto generates github-pages website & PDF by Jekyll. 在线简历生成模板(超高兼容可导PDF)
+* 【2024-02-25】[AkashKobal / web-development](https://github.com/AkashKobal/web-development) - This repository enables learners to perform front-end full stack development, with emphasis on employability skills.
+The repository covers key technologies and architectures that enable the learners to design and implement front-end.
+On successful completion of this repository, the student shall be able to pursue a career in full-stack developement
+* 【2024-02-25】[creativetimofficial / blk-design-system-react](https://github.com/creativetimofficial/blk-design-system-react) - React version of BLK Design System:
 * 【2024-02-24】[K-Daksh / Exitlag](https://github.com/K-Daksh/Exitlag) -
 * 【2024-02-24】[SwiftGGTeam / the-swift-programming-language-in-chinese](https://github.com/SwiftGGTeam/the-swift-programming-language-in-chinese) - 中文版 Apple 官方 Swift 教程《The Swift Programming Language》
 * 【2024-02-24】[uwidcit / info1601a1](https://github.com/uwidcit/info1601a1) -